 If you’re a fellow person of color and you’re reading this blog post, please don’t get discouraged.
 People of color should study abroad.
 Studying abroad is accessible, you just need to plan ahead and talk to advisors.

-Heaven Ayele is a University of Nevada, Reno student and is currently studying abroad in Stellenbosch, South Africa.
+Heaven Ayele is a University of Nevada, Reno student and studied abroad in Stellenbosch, South Africa in 2020.
 You can read more about her time abroad on her blog.